rahulc29/rahulc29/README.md

 - ⚡ Fun fact: ...
 -->
 ## About me ✨
-I'm Rahul Chhabra, a citizen of Geekland and a student of Information Technology at Indian Institute of Information Technology, Allahabad, batch of 2025.
+I'm Rahul Chhabra (he/him) , a citizen of Geekland and a student of Information Technology at Indian Institute of Information Technology, Allahabad, batch of 2025.

 I'm most comfortable in C++ and Kotlin, followed by Java.